umazalakain/fyp/docs/outline.md

 hold.

-The aim of this project is to translate into Agda some existing problem solver algorithms so that the validity of their answers is proven by the type of their answers, and can therefore be checked by Agda's typechecker.
+The aim of this project is to translate into Agda some existing problem solver algorithms so that the validity of their answers is proven by their type, and can therefore be checked by Agda's typechecker.

 <!--
 Most problem solving algorithms take a problem description and answer either